TheeCobra1/Whitelist-Manager/README.md

 1. Ensure Oxide is installed on your Rust server.
 2. Download the latest release of the Whitelist Manager plugin from the [Releases](https://umod.org/plugins/wmgDoDQK2Z) page.
 3. Place the `.cs` file in your server's `oxide/plugins` directory.
-4. Optionally, configure the plugin by editing `config/WhitelistManager.json`.

 ## Usage